Opportunities to work in the Research Complex at Harwell

 As well as general laboratory space on each floor, there are shared laboratory areas including cold rooms, dark room, instrument rooms, crystallisation suite and cell culture facilities.

 The building has the capacity to house around 180 people.
-This includes the RCaH Acting Director, Professor Peter Lee, and his research team as well as a small team of core staff including IT support, laboratory support staff and technical support (including glass washing).
+This includes the RCaH Director, Professor Jim Naismith, and his research team as well as a small team of core staff including IT support, laboratory support staff and technical support (including glass washing).

 The Collaborative Computational Project in Protein Crystallography, CCP4, is also housed on the life science floor of the RCaH.
 The CCP4 facilitates interactions between those involved in program developments and the end-users, both scientists working at the RCaH and visiting researchers.